Survey best practices

 You use grid questions to present multiple items to respondents, and ask for a multiple- or single-choice answer in response, with the answer options remaining the same across all items.
 Grid questions are often used to establish the frequency of different consumer behaviors, or preference for different items, with a fixed Likert scale offered as a response to all items.

-This grid question is from a brand tracking survey about plant-based milks.
+This grid question is from a brand tracking survey about make-up in the UK.

 Ranking questions